Integrative Psychiatry

 This methodology may sometimes focus on the healing power of healthy relationships.
 The professional relationship between the psychiatrist and the client can also be examined to ensure the client perceives sessions as safe and supportive.

 Healthy relationships also refer to the client's relationships outside of psychiatry.
 In some ways, integrative psychiatry may involve counseling elements.
-The psychiatrist in this situation isn't there only to offer medical advice and medication but can guide the client in forming long-term skills like a psychologist might.
+In this situation, the psychiatrist isn't there only to offer medical advice and medication but can also guide the client in forming long-term skills like a psychologist might.

 Holistic approach

 Integrative psychiatry is a holistic approach where the whole is looked at in addition to the body.
 The body, mind, and environment are considered together in holistic practices.
-For example, it may not be as beneficial to only work on breathing exercises in treating anxiety.
-Instead, you can look at how anxiety manifests in your body as physical symptoms, like chronic pain, and how to change your environment, find healthier relationships, and cope with mental challenges.
-In addition, your psychiatrist might prescribe temporary medication as you go through these processes to ease the physical or severe symptoms.
+For example, only working on breathing exercises in treating anxiety may not be helpful.
+Instead, a client might look at how anxiety manifests in their body as physical symptoms, like chronic pain, and how to change their environment, find healthier relationships, and cope with mental challenges.
+In addition, a psychiatrist might prescribe temporary medication as a client goes through these processes to ease the physical or severe symptoms.

 Aim toward prevention of psychiatry disorders